 This is Part 5 of the Fundamentals of DevOps and Software Delivery series.
 In Part 4, you learned several tools that help developers work together, including version control, build systems, and automated tests.
 But merely having a collection of tools is not enough.
 You also need to know how to put them together into an effective software delivery lifecycle (SDLC).
 Every company has its own SDLC, some of which work better than others.

-For example, at LinkedIn, before Project Inversion (which you read about in the Preface), our SDLC was based on a release train model, where every two weeks, a "train" would leave the station with new code destined for production.
+For example, at LinkedIn, before Project Inversion (which you read about in the Preface), our SDLC was based on a release train model: every two weeks, a "train" would leave the station with new code destined for production.
 At the time, teams did their work in isolated feature branches, and to get on the train, you needed to get your code into a release branch.
-Several weeks before a scheduled release, we would do integration, where we’d merge feature branches into a release branch, followed by deployment, where we’d roll out the release branch to production.
+Several weeks before a scheduled release, we would do integration, merging feature branches into a release branch, followed by deployment, rolling out the release branch to production.

 The integration process frequently ran into problems.
 As dozens of feature branches came crashing together, developers would find that they had been coding for months on top of incorrect assumptions.
 The API you were using in a dozen places had been removed; the module you had updated had been refactored in an incompatible way; the new feature you added no longer looked right because of a design change.
 Resolving these conflicts could take weeks.

 The deployment process was also problematic.
-For each release, we would assemble a deployment plan, which was a wiki page that listed all the services to deploy, what order to deploy them, and what configuration they needed.
-The release team would go through the wiki, and deploy dozens of services and configuration changes, either by hand or with fragile scripts.
-As a result, deployments ran late into the night, and frequently caused bugs and outages.
+For each release, we would assemble a deployment plan, which was a wiki page that listed all the services to deploy, the order to deploy them, and the configuration they needed.
+The release team would go through the wiki and deploy dozens of services and configuration changes, either by hand or with fragile scripts.
+As a result, deployments ran late into the night and frequently caused bugs and outages.

 Continuous integration (CI)